 Appellant,1 Loretta Plumley, appeals as of right the probate court's order imposing a surcharge of \$168,058.84 for misappropriation of funds from the Tiffany Smith Trust.
-We affirm the surcharge but remand for the reasons stated in this opinion.
+We affirm.

 When Tiffany Smith learned that she was dying, she established a trust for the benefit of her minor son.
-The trust named Smith's cousin, Loretta Plumley2 (appellant), as managing
+The trust named Smith's cousin, Loretta Plumley2 (appellant), as managing trustee and, additionally, named Smith's mother, Judy Anderson, as both guardian of Smith's minor son and co-trustee.